InAs-Al Hybrid Devices Passing the Topological Gap Protocol: Electrostatic calibration from Hall bars

 In our simulations, we calculate (i) the gate-voltage dependence of carrier density $n_\mathrm{e}(\Vg)$ for a 2DEG in our materials stack in a standard Schr\"odinger-Poisson framework; and (ii) the remote-impurity-limited mobility $\mu(\Vg)$ in the Boltzmann-Born formalism.
 Both of these functions are parameterized by the density and location of impurities, and an effective composite dielectric permittivity.
 These parameters are used to \textit{simultaneously} fit the model traces to experimental data.
 As mentioned in the main text, our best fits to density and mobility measurements over a variety of samples suggested a simplification in which an effective 2D impurity density $\sc$ is placed in an ``impurity layer'' at the interface between the barrier and the gate dielectric.
 Small changes in the position or width of the impurity layer can be compensated by tuning the impurity density, but large changes modify the overall density dependence of the mobility and result in poor fits.
 Therefore, the values of charge impurity density that we quote here depend on the disorder model employed, with the goal of this model being to provide a \textit{consistent} description of the impact of fixed charges on \textit{both} the Hall mobility and TGP measurements.

+Figure~\ref{fig:hall_bar_measurement}(a) shows an SEM image of a Hall bar used for 2DEG mobility measurements on the same chip as device A (with the proximity shown in the optical image in \Cref{fig:hall_bar_chip}).
+Figure~\ref{fig:hall_bar_measurement}(b) shows the Hall resistance as a function of perpendicular field for a sequence of gate voltages, from which we extract the density as a function of gate voltage. \Cref{fig:hall_bar_measurement}(c) shows the longitudinal conductance as a function of gate voltage.
+By combining \Cref{fig:hall_bar_measurement}(b) and \ref{fig:hall_bar_measurement}(c), we obtain the mobility as a function of density.

-Figure~\ref{fig:Hall_bar_mobility} shows a representative example measurement of mobility versus density for the Hall bar proximate to device~A [note that the low-density upturn in $n_\mathrm{e}(\Vg)$ and non-single-valued $\mu(\Vg)$ arise due to a measurement artifact and these points are excluded from the fitting].
+Figure~\ref{fig:hall_bar_mobility} shows the mobility versus density for this Hall bar proximate to device~A [note that the low-density upturn in $n_\mathrm{e}(\Vg)$ and non-single-valued $\mu(\Vg)$ arise due to a measurement artifact and these points are excluded from the fitting].
 The solid black lines represent our point estimate traces corresponding to the most-probable values of the effective impurity density, $\sc = 2.7 \cdot \scu$, and effective dielectric permittivity.

-Using similar analysis, we extracted the corresponding effective charged impurity densities at the interface with the dielectric for devices C-F yielding $1.1 \cdot \scu$, $\scu$, $3.1 \cdot \scu$, and $3 \cdot \scu$, respectively.
+Using similar analyses, we extracted the corresponding effective charged impurity densities at the interface with the dielectric for devices C-F yielding $1.1 \cdot \scu$, $\scu$, $3.1 \cdot \scu$, and $3 \cdot \scu$, respectively.